+a

 SCOPE

 This document addresses Kantara Initiative’s Identity Assurance Framework (KIAF) [3.8] and its principal components (glossary, roles, processes, and publications).

 INTRODUCTION

 This document provides an overview of Kantara Initiative’s KIAF along with guidance as to where to gain further insight and understanding of the KIAF’s operations and the benefits accruing from participation within it.
 It also defines the terms in use within the KIAF and provides references and links to governing documents.